MrEngineer13/StopWatch/README.md

-A basic StopWatch app that follows databinding and uses androidx
+A basic StopWatch app that follows MVVM and uses androidx - written in Kotlin